 Elizz Content Contributor

 Take a deep breath.
-Modifying a home is a big change for caregivers and care recipients, which requires some letting go and creative planning.
+Modifying a home can be a big change for caregivers, care recipients, and all other members of the household.
+These modifications require some letting go and creative planning.

 The goal of the living space is comfort and independence for the care recipient.

 The living space will evolve with the needs of the individual and will likely need to be used for many new purposes.
 It is not a bedroom and it is not the living room - it is a new and very important space: a living room-bedroom combo.

 Ideas for combining the bedroom and the living room